liyin2015/python-coding-interview/README.md

 ## Purpose
 This book uses Python 3 as its programming language due to its popularity and easiness to implement in real coding inteview.
 The purpose of the book is to guide the audience to prepare for real-world software engineering, include but not limited to preparing and cracking the coding interviews.
 We guide our audience to  master data structures, algorithm design and analysis, problem-patterns through playing around with toy examples coded in Python throughly.
 Analyzing the behavior and computation complexity of more restricted and clear-defined problems in the book helps lay the foundation of solving real-world prblems which are more open and challenging.
 This is **NOT** a book that gives you quick tricks to pass a few coding interviews, it is a book designed to learn computuer science fundamentals throughly and in the hope that you will be more passionate and condifent about software engineering.
 In the book, we motivate you to learn and focus utilizing your expecation of cracking the coding interview.
 Passing coding interveiws can be a great job boost and learning the knowledge organized in the book can sure benefit your wholec-career.

-## Part 1: Learning Data Structures, Algorithms and Python as A Seamless Integrate
+## Part 1: Learning Data Structures, Algorithms and Python all at Once
 As the first part of the series, this part includes:
 1. Introduction,
 2. Fundamental Algorithm